earth-genome/water-service/README.md

 ## water-service

 The objective of this repository is to provision global data on surface water from Landsat 7 satellite imagery.
+This project represents a layer on top of Earth Engine, operationalizing remote sensing science for web app development.

 **Base URL**